-If you are living in a HDB flat that hasn’t been renovated in more than 15 years, it might be time for an upgrade.
+If you are living in an HDB flat that hasn’t been renovated in more than 15 years, it might be time for an upgrade.
 Your floors are worn out, furnishings are out of style, and things might be broken all over the place.
-Home renovation is quite popular in Singapore, but not everyone can afford it because of their costs.
-On average, Singaporeans are known to spend about S$50,000 to S$60,000 on home renovation for a HDB flat and up to 20% of your home value.
+Home renovation is quite popular in Singapore, but not everyone can afford it because of its costs.
+On average, Singaporeans are known to spend about S$50,000 to S$60,000 on home renovation for an HDB flat and up to 20% of your home value.
 If you are looking for ways to finance such a big project, you should know that home renovation loans are available at attractive rates.
-Here, we assess various aspects of a home renovation loan in Singapore, and compare its costs with other options available in Singapore.
+Here, we assess various aspects of a home renovation loan in Singapore and compare its costs with other options available in Singapore.

 Average Cost of Home Renovation Loan

-On average, home renovation loans in Singapore charge about 5% of interest rate and a one-time upfront processing fee of 1-2%, for a total cost of about 6-7%.
-Unlike other a normal instalment loans that banks provide, a home renovation loan’s interest rate is called a “rest rate.”
+On average, home renovation loans in Singapore charge about 5.33% in interest and a one-time upfront processing fee of .75%-2%, for a total cost of about 6-7%.
+Unlike other normal installment loans that banks provide, a home renovation loan’s interest rate is called a “rest rate.”
 This means that you pay an interest payment on the outstanding balance of your loan.
-Because the borrower is required to pay the interest and a portion of the principal every month, both the outstanding loan amount and interest payment decreases over time.
+Because the borrower is required to pay the interest and a portion of the principal every month, both the outstanding loan amount and interest payment decrease over time.
 This allows the borrower to pay down the debt quicker than he would otherwise.

 |Loan Tenure||Average Interest Rate of Home Renovation Loan|

-In some cases, banks will also offer you a flat rate home renovation loan.
+In some cases, banks will also offer you a flat-rate home renovation loan.
 We advise you not to go with these options.
-Unlike a rest rate, flat rates charge you a constant amount of interest every month even while you are paying down your debt.
-Because of this dynamic, flat rate loans tend to be more expensive than a rest rate loan.
+Unlike a resting rate, flat rates charge you a constant amount of interest every month even while you are paying down your debt.
+Because of this dynamic, flat rate loans tend to be more expensive than rest rate loans.

 Lastly, it’s possible to get lower rates than these listed above if you already have a working relationship with a bank.
 In cases where you already have taken out a mortgage, that bank will reward you for “loyalty” if you go to them for a renovation loan.
 Typically, these discounts are about 0.5%-1%, which can add up to a meaningful amount over time.
 You can also check out our list of the best renovation loans in Singapore.